gardio-io/gardio-pay-hedera/README.md

 ## 🔐 Security and Policy

-- **Transaction signing** happens inside the card or simulator — private keys are never exposed.
+- **Transaction signing** happens inside the card — private keys are never exposed.
-- **PIN protection** and **mutual authentication** secure the communication between the card and backend.
 - **Traceable operations** — all transactions can be verified on the Hedera public ledger.

 ---